 The project is jointly funded by LADWP and LACFCD as well as an Integrated Regional Water Management Implementation Grant under Proposition 84 and a Storm Water Grant Program grant under Proposition 1.

 RESOURCESBenefits to Water Resources

-- Improve water quality by constructing new low flow water quality basins which will treat and infiltrate low flows diverted from the Tujunga Wash Channel.
+- Improve water quality by constructing new low-flow water quality basins that will treat and infiltrate low flows diverted from the Tujunga Wash Channel.

 - A newly constructed passive recreation area will be open to the public during normal dry-weather conditions.

 - Recreational area will include educational signage and learning opportunities.

 - Aesthetic enhancements and landscaping will be installed throughout the facility's perimeter.

 The Project is located at the intersection of Interstate 5 and CA-Highway 170 in Sun Valley, CA; within Los Angeles City Council District 6 - Nury Martinez and County Supervisorial District 3 - Sheila Kuehl.

 Scope of Work

 The project consists of three phases: Phase I Basin Enhancements, Phase II Intake Improvements, and Phase III Landscaping and Fencing Improvements.